tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-5/README.md

 - There are different ways namespace is being used in this exercise
 - Which way is better?
 What are the advantages and disadvantages?
+  - Using nested namespaces keeps the code organized and avoids name conflicts.
+However, it can make the code harder to read if overused.

 ## Abstracting Code into Classes